halimasadiq/crash-incidents-data-analysis/README.md

  - Hypothesis Testing
  - Prediction using linear regression model

-Findings included in the report.
+Findings included in the attached report.